Athaodam/plantplanetplatecambodia/README.md

 As a National Geographic Society explorer, Thao was able to expand upon their doctoral research on the curative cuisines of Cambodia.

 **Muneezay Jaffery (she/her/hers)**
+Muneezay Jaffery is the Operations Manager for Green Shoots Foundation <https://greenshootsfoundation.org/>, a UK registered Charity working in Cambodia since 2012.
+For the charity, Muneezay has worked on strategising and managing projects related to environmental education, chemical-free farming and sustainable diets.
+For Plant Planet Plate, Muneezay worked on data collection within the community, cross-verification of plant names and research for the database.
+Her favourite part of the project is its unique positioning between the natural environment, the innate plant knowledge within villages and the sustenance these plants offer.
+Muneezay graduated from University College London in 2010 with a Masters in Environmental Sociology (Environment, Science and Politics) and her final research thesis was on Mimicking and Mediating nature whilst practicing permaculture in 10 community gardens of London.

 **Saluth Loun (he/him/his)**
 Saluth Loun is a local farmer and the Head Gardener of the Agri-Tech Centre’s growing spaces.